liviu-/ding/README.md

 ### Can I use desktop notifications?

-Unfortuantely, desktop notifications typically come with big GUI dependencies and tend to be less portable.
+Unfortunately, desktop notifications typically come with big GUI dependencies and tend to be less portable.
 However, you can integrate notifications using a custom command like this `$ ding in 1s --command "notify-send 'Sup'"`.
 This will display the notification 4 times by default, but if you think it would be useful to have an option to specify the number of calls, let me know by opening an [issue](https://github.com/liviu-/ding/issues) or a [PR](https://github.com/liviu-/ding/pulls).